 4. Modified Clam

-Modified Clam: This movement’s setup is similar to the regular clam, but you’re going to extend the leg that’s making contact with the floor and raise the top leg in a clam-like motion.
+This movement’s setup is similar to the regular clam, except the bottom leg is extended, and the top leg makes contact with the floor.
+From this position, raise the top leg in the clam-like motion (external rotation).

 5. Reverse Glute Bridge

-Reverse Glute Bridge: Bring the hands under the shoulders and turn the hands in whichever direction is most comfortable for you (mobility issues can come into play here).
-This movement is similar to a glute bridge, but you’re opening the shoulders as well.
-Stay on the heels through the whole bridge motion.
+While lying supine, bring the hands under the shoulders and turn them in whichever direction is most comfortable (mobility issues can come into play here).
+This movement is similar to a glute bridge, except the knees are kept straight, the shoulders open, and the focus should be on the hip hinge.
+Drive through the heels until your body is straight.
+Your body, arms, and floor should create a right triangle at the top of this position.

 6. Side Plank With Dip

-One-Leg Side Plank With Dip: Achieve a side plank position and slowly let the hip sag maintaining a straight arm and leg.
-As you raise up from the dipped position think about squeezing your glutes, then raise your top leg with a full glute squeeze to maintain your sideways posture.
+Assume a side plank position and slowly let the hip dip while maintaining straight arms and straight legs.
+As you raise the hip from the dipped position, squeeze your glutes until your body is in the shape of a “T.” From there, raise your top leg with a full glute squeeze to maintain your sideways posture.
+Return to the starting position, and you have completed one rep.

 7. Donkey Kickback

-Donkey Kickback: Get into a quadruped position and maintain a tight core while raising one leg to the sky.
+Get into a quadruped position — hands under the shoulders and knees under the hip.
+While maintaining a tight core, raise one leg to the sky.
 Focus on only allowing the glutes to elevate the leg and not the lower back.
+If the back starts to move into extension, it is a signal that your core is not engaged.

 8. Resisted Donkey Kickback

-Resisted Donkey Kickback: Grab a light resistance band and bring it around both wrists or under both hands.
-Wrap the band around your mid-foot and kick back with a slightly flexed leg focusing on making the glutes the prime mover.
+Grab a light resistance band and bring it around both wrists or under both hands.
+Wrap the band around your mid-foot and perform a donkey kickback with a slightly flexed leg focusing on making the glutes the prime mover.

 9. Bird Dog

-Air Squat with Thrust: Perform a normal air squat with a slow eccentric tempo (lowering phase) and force the knees out, while thinking about sitting back into the glutes.
-As you stand think about contracting the glutes and finish the movement by squeezing them in a thrusting motion.
+Perform a normal bodyweight squat with a slow eccentric tempo (lowering phase) — eternally rotate the knees, use the cue of “sitting back into the glutes.”
+As you stand, contract the glutes and finish the movement by squeezing them in a thrusting motion.
+Throughout the entire movement, the core should be engaged enough to keep your torso in a straight line as it would during a squat or deadlift.

 11. Glute External Rotation